circlsun/space_channel/README.md

 # Space Telegram-Bot

-This is a set of several scripts for collecting and publishing photos of space in a telegram bot
+This is a set of several scripts for collecting and publishing photos of space in a Telegram-bot

 ## How to install